factoidforrest/anchor-alarm/README.md

 ## 3d Printed Case

 If you match the above hardware including the mainboard, you can use my 3d printed case.
-TODO: ADD LINK TO CASE
+STL files are in the repo root.

 ![case pic](/schematic/sideonpic.jpg)